David Schweitzer: Playing career

 Schweitzer started his athletic career as a basketball player with Hapoel Tel Aviv, before switching to football.
 During his time with Hapoel Haifa, Schweitzer took coaching courses and served as the youth team coach, and transferred to Hapoel Kiryat Haim, where he acted as player-coach.

-Schweitzer made six appearances for the Israeli national team between 1949 and 1954.
+Schweitzer made six appearances for the Israel national team between 1949 and 1954.

 Coaching career

-Schweitzer managed the Israeli national team between 1973 and 1977.
+Schweitzer managed the Israel national team between 1973 and 1977.

+He also managed club side Maccabi Jaffa in 1992.